jtous/garbage-composite-annotation/README.md

 garbage-composite-annotation
 ============================

-Add an support for @GarbageComposite annotation which recursively remove composites in an architecture
+Add an support for @Flatten annotation which recursively remove composites in an architecture